 The scene started off with the usual masala – the hero runs off to the local police inspector and complains about the local gangsters terrorising his neighbourhood.
 He gives his details and his location.
 The police inspector who is on the take from the gangsters informs the gangster who then sends his goons to kill off the hero.

-The hero being the hero fights off the goons and wins.
+The hero is the hero fights off the goons and wins.
 Then the corrupt inspector comes over thinking the hero would be dead by now, only to be surprised to see the goons all beaten up and the hero takes on him, using his revolver to kill off the goons.
 Then he turns to the inspector and then kills him with a machete.
 There will be a lot of quotable quotes in between or what we Indian calls it – punch dialogues.

 The moment I saw the corrupt inspector get slashed and killed by Vijay, I should have been feeling disgusted but I don’t know why but it felt good.
-It seems like finally the main character can do what he supposed to do – terminate the entire bad element for once and for good.
+It seems like finally, the main character can do what he supposed to do – terminate the entire bad element for once and for good.
 In the past, the hero will not dare to harm the corrupt policeman because he respects the law, respects the uniform.
 Now the hero killing off the villains and corrupt police officers have become a norm.
-It is setting wrong precedent.
+It is setting the wrong precedent.

-And probably thanks to new English movies like John Wick and Deadpool, you can lose track of the dead bodies that the hero leaves after he had done avenging the wrong doings.
-Still remember the mess that John Abraham left in this particular scene from Rocky Handsome?
+And probably thanks to new English movies like John Wick and Deadpool, you can lose track of the dead bodies that the hero leaves after he had done avenging the wrongdoings.
+Still, remember the mess that John Abraham left in this particular scene from Rocky Handsome?
 Ya exactly!

 Should we go back to the basics i.e. heroes will never kill others?
 In view of the violence in movies these days, I think we should.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?